SannaJuoperi/LogBook_CyberSecurity/README.md

 23.11.2024  8 hours I read the material again and copied all the codes into VSCODE.
 I tested several times adding the user using SQL and http://localhost.
 Both ways worked.
 Also tested curl -x POST method on GitBash.
 Tested several times ZAP and Google Developer Tools that everything works, because the text Administrator and my own changes to the username to e-mail give a lot of errors.
 After all the changes, everything worked.
 First-register-test-23-11-24 and First-test-set were performed before adding CSS.
 After adding I performed second-register-test-23-11-24 and second-test-set.

+30.11.2024  2 hours I watched 18.11 lecture and made same the changes as in lecture.
+Everything worked.
+I did two attack in ZAP and I genereted index-login-registreration-301124-Test-1.md report.

-I have worked 43 hours.
+I have worked 46 hours.